 You will be given a general introduction to all aspects of modern biology and taught general scientific skills.

 You will be introduced to the study of human physiology and anatomy, pharmacology and neuroscience, as well as choosing from a wide range of other courses.

 You will also study other subjects in years 1 and 2: see Degrees in Arts, Life Sciences, Science and Social Sciences.

-If you progress to Honours (third and fourth years) you will study the principles on which pharmacology is based, the effects and mechanisms of action of the major drugs, and undertake specialised study of molecular, cardiovascular and neuro-pharmacology.
+If you progress to Honours (years 3 and 4) you will study the principles on which pharmacology is based, and the effects and mechanisms of action of the major drugs, and undertake specialised study of molecular, cardiovascular and neuro-pharmacology.

 Our third-year course will introduce you to the basic principles of quantitative pharmacology and provide you with basic practical skills and an introduction to laboratory techniques.

-By the end of your final year you should be thoroughly familiar with all aspects of drug action and be able to originate hypotheses for new experiments, and to design and execute a series of experiments to test them.
+By the end of year 4 you should be thoroughly familiar with all aspects of drug action and be able to originate hypotheses for new experiments, and to design and execute a series of experiments to test them.